i-am-harveyt/NvimConfigInLua/README.md

 If you need a more well-configured, faster and stable one, the two repos I've mentioned are good options, and I've used [LunarVim](https://github.com/LunarVim/LunarVim) and [AstroNvim](https://github.com/AstroNvim/AstroNvim) before, both of them are great, I personally prefer the latter one.

-I'm doing this just because there're some keymaps that I'm more familiar to, like `<Space>fs` stands for `save`, and `<Space>tf` stands for floating-terminal, and so on.
+I'm doing this just because there're some keymaps that I'm more familiar with, like `<Space>fs` stands for `save`, and `<Space>tf` stands for floating-terminal, and so on.
 Moreover, I personally don't use that much plugins or functions, so I want to make a quite minimal config.

+By the way, considering the readability of the word in dashboard's header picture, I should explain what that means.
+The word means "No one cares".
+There're two reasons:

+1. It's quite funny.
+2. There're very few friends cares about what I'm doing.

 HarveyT